 - English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Students from some English-speaking countries may also need to submit scores.
 Scores should be submitted to USC directly prior to the admission deadline for which you are being considered.
 We require that the student have verification of the following scores within two years of intended enrollment at USC:

 - A computer based TOEFL (iBT) score of 90 with no less than 20 on each sub-score; or

 - A computer based IELTS of 6.5 with no less than 6 on each band score.

 Students whose native language is English and/or students with a bachelor’s degree from a U.S. college or university are exempted from this examination.
-Please see this link for more information.
-If you are an international student who has questions about program requirements for the TOEFL/IELTS, please contact Director of Admissions, Dr. Liz Carley.
+See the USC Office of Graduate Admission for more information about English-language requirements.
+If you are an international student who has questions about program requirements for the TOEFL/IELTS, please contact Assistant Director of Admissions, Dr. Erin McIntyre.

 Prerequisite courses may be in progress when you apply; they need to be completed prior to the start of the program if you are accepted.

 - Within five years of planned enrollment.

 - For a grade of a C or higher in each course (pass/fail not accepted).

 - With an average grade of a B (3.0 GPA) in all prerequisite courses completed at the time of application.

 - From an accredited junior college, college, or university.